linkedin/self-focused/packages/react-self-focused/README.md

       - verifies the state of `isFirstRender` and if `isFirstRender` is `true`, which is the case for very first invocation, it bails out.
       - if type is `mount` it updates `nodeToBeFocused` with the passed HTML node, and schedules the private `setFocus` method
       - if type is other than `mount` and `nodeToBeFocused` is not `null`, it bails out.
-      - otherwise, it updates `nodeToBeFocused` with the passed HTML node, and schedules the private `setFocus` method, in the `afterRender` queue.
+      - otherwise, it updates `nodeToBeFocused` with the passed HTML node, and schedules the private `setFocus` method with `requestAnimationFrame()`.

 Contributing
 ------------------------------------------------------------------------------